 There are a number of reasons why your doctor may recommend a Pitocin induction, including:

-- Your amniotic sac has broken but labor has not started on its own (once your water breaks it is important that baby comes soon as there is a risk of infection)
+- Your amniotic sac has broken but labor has not started on its own (once your water breaks it is important that the baby comes soon as there is a risk of infection).

 - You have certain medical conditions, such as diabetes or high blood pressure.

-These are certainly not all the reasons, so be sure to talk with your provider.
+These are certainly not all the reasons, so be sure to talk with your provider about the reason you are being induced.

 What else is Pitocin used for besides an induction?